+We start by fixing some notation and definitions.
+We will need some basic notions from graph theory.
+A \emph{graph} is a pair of sets $G=(V,E)$, such that the elements of $E$ are 2-element subsets of $V$ \cite{Di01b}. $V$ is called the \emph{vertex} set and $E$ the \emph{edge} set. $G$ is called a \emph{hypergraph} if the elements of $E$ (called hyperedges) contain an arbitrary number of elements of $V$.
+Given two graphs $G=(V,E)$, $G'=(V',E')$, their \emph{union} is defined as $G\cup G':=(V\cup V', E\cup E')$, and their \emph{intersection} as $G\cap G'=(V\cap V', E\cap E')$ \cite{Di01b}.
+A graph $G$ is said to be a \emph{minor} of a graph $G'$ if $G$ can be obtained as a sequence of edge contractions (shrinking edges and merging their endpoints) and vertex and edge deletions (removing vertices and edges) applied to $G'$ \cite{Bo98}.

-Here we will prove the main result of this work.
-Let us start by fixing some notation and definitions.
-We will call a set of spin Hamiltonians a ``spin model'' (or simply ``model'').
-Typically, this set will be infinite, and all the Hamiltonians in it will be related in some way.
-We will also generally assume that the interactions are inhomogeneous.
-For example, the planar Ising model is the set of all Hamiltonians with 2-body Ising-type interactions between pairs of spins and a planar interaction graph.
-The 2D Ising model additionally restricts the interaction graph to be a 2D square lattice.
+We will call a family of spin Hamiltonians a ``spin model'' (or simply ``model'').
+Typically, these families will be infinite, and Hamiltonians in the same family (``model'') will be related in some way.
+For example, the planar Ising model is the set of all Hamiltonians with 2-body Ising-type interactions between pairs of spins on a planar interaction graph.
+The 2D Ising model additionally restricts the interaction graph to be a two-dimensional square lattice.